deskoh/Meteor-React-Typescript-Starter/README.md

 [`meteortesting:mocha`](https://atmospherejs.com/meteortesting/mocha): Meteor testing package.
 See [Meteor Guide](https://guide.meteor.com/testing.html) for more details.

-`jquery`: Required for `meteortesting:mocha` in browser testing to work?

 ## Meteor Typings

 Meteor TypeScript definitions are stored in `@types` folder, which are included in `typeRoots` option in `tsconfig.json`.